 How to treat moles

 - Electrosurgery.
-A physician shaves the mole with a scalpel then destroys the tissue below the surface with an electric needle.
-If the wounds size warrants it, the wound is sutured closed. some scarring possible.
+A plastic surgeon in Delhi shaves the mole with a scalpel then destroys the tissue below the surface with an electric needle.
+If the size of the wound warrants it, the wound is sutured closed. some scarring possible.

 - Laser surgery.
-A physician uses a special laser to destroy the nevi tissue.
+A cosmetic surgeon in Delhi uses a special laser to destroy the nevi tissue.
 This procedure minimizes destruction of surrounding tissue.
 Some scarring is possible.